-The Bokrijk Open-Air Museum lies in the heart of rich vegetation.
+The Bokrijk Open-Air Museum lies in the heart of beautiful green surroundings.
 With more than 120 monuments and numerous initiatives, we are keeping our heritage alive today!
 In this picturesque setting, the interactive exhibition ‘The World of Bruegel’ exposes the link between the renowned Flemish painter Pieter Bruegel the Elder and Bokrijk.
-From 6 April 2019, the inspiring Bruegel Trail will allow you to immerse yourself in one of his paintings and to discover, in a pleasantly surprising way, how relavant his work remains today.
+From 6 April 2019, the inspiring Bruegel Trail will allow you to immerse yourself in one of his paintings and to discover, in a pleasantly surprising way, how relevant his work remains today.
 And it is particularly so here, because the connection between Bruegel and Bokrijk is more obvious than you might think.

 DISCOVER BRUEGEL AT BOKRIJK

 In 2019, it will be 450 years since Pieter Bruegel the Elder’s death.
 Through following this inspiring trail and taking part in an interactive game or a theatre performance in the summer, you too can see life through Bruegel-tinted glasses.